Doctor of Philosophy (PhD) in History of Design, V&A/Royal College of Art History of Design programme, UK

 2001-03 Full Master's Degree Award, Brazilian National Council for Scientific and Technological Development (CNPq) and CAPES Foundation of Brazil

-Her previous research project and publications discuss nation-building efforts through designed pavilions, visual communication, exhibits and displays in 19th-century International Exhibitions and World’s Fairs, with emphasis on the commodification of raw materials and the gendering of nature in these ‘design pageantries’.
+Livia's previous research project and publications discussed nation-building efforts through designed pavilions, visual communication, exhibits and displays in 19th-century International Exhibitions and World’s Fairs, with emphasis on the commodification of raw materials and the gendering of nature in these ‘design pageantries’.

-The Decolonial Design History Educators Network: This international research group (RMIT, Swinburne, UNSW, and University of Auckland) investigates how design curriculum and teaching practices address social injustice.
+InterDesigning Network: Formerly known at the Decolonial Design History Educators Network, this international research group (RMIT, Swinburne, UNSW, and University of Auckland) investigates how design curriculum and teaching practices address social injustice.
 Projected impact includes supporting, through outreach activities, end-users in Design Schools to teach diverse and inclusive design histories.
 Funded by an Australian Council of University Art & Design Schools (ACUADS) CAT3 grant.

 My Research Supervision